ClusterCockpit/cc-doc/content/en/docs/webinterface/views/myjobs.md

     caption="Personal User Job View.
 Similar to the general job list view, this view expands it by user-specific meta data, as well as distributions histograms."
 >}}

-The "My Jobs" View is available to all users regardless of authority and displays the users personal jobs, i.e. jobs started by this users username on the cluster systems.
+The "My Jobs" View is available to all users regardless of authority and displays the users *personal jobs*, i.e. jobs started by this users username on the cluster systems.

 The view is a personal variant of the [user job view]({{< ref "userjobs" >}} "User Job View") and therefore also consists of three components: Basic Information about the users jobs, selectable statistic histograms of the jobs, and a generalized job list.